 The normal width of the acromioclavicular joint is 1-3 mm.
 It reduces with age and reduces to < 0.5 mm or less in people older than 60 years due to a reduction in size of the disc.

-The AC joint has a thin capsule stabilized by ligaments and by attachment of the fibers of the deltoid and trapezius muscles.
-The horizontal, anteroposterior stability is provided by the acromioclavicular ligaments.
+The acromioclavicular joint has a thin capsule stabilized by ligaments and by attachment of the fibers of the deltoid and trapezius muscles.

-Vertical stability is provided by Coracoclavicular ligaments (conoid and trapezoid) ligaments, positioned medial to acromioclavicular joint, which pass from the inferior surface of the clavicle to the base of the coracoid process of the scapula.
-The Coracoclavicular ligaments are the prime suspensory ligaments of the upper extremity.
+Coracoclavicular ligaments are medial to the joint and extend from the inferior surface of the clavicle to the base of the coracoid process of the scapula.

 [Read detailed anatomy of shoulder joint]

-The superior shoulder suspensory complex is a bony and soft-tissue ring composed of the glenoid process, the coracoid process, the coracoclavicular ligament, the distal clavicle, the acromioclavicular joint, and the acromial process.
+The superior shoulder suspensory complex is a bony and soft-tissue ring composed of

-Mechanism of Injury to Acromioclavicular Joint
+Mechanism of Acromioclavicular Joint Injuries

-Mostly these injuries occur in sports but are also common in motor vehicle accidents.
 This same mechanism of injury can result in sternoclavicular dislocations, fractures of the clavicle or acromion.

-Less commonly, an indirect force may be transmitted up the arm as a result of a fall on an outstretched hand.
+Less commonly, an indirect force may be transmitted up the arm as a result of a fall on an outstretched hand

-Classification of Acromioclavicular Injuries [Rockwood]
+Classification of Acromioclavicular Joint Injuries [Rockwood]

 The degree of damage to the acromioclavicular ligaments and coracoclavicular ligament with resultant displacement of the clavicle relative to the acromion is the primary criterion for the classification of AC separations.